Can You Pray in Hagia Sophia? (2026)

 There are no organized Christian prayers in Hagia Sophia.

-These mosaics were reportedly supposed to be covered during the Muslim prayers, but when I was there I did not see anything covered during the Maghrib.
+These mosaics are supposed to be covered during the Muslim prayers (depictions of living things are not allowed in Islam because only Allah can create life), but when I was there (August 2022), nothing was covered during the Maghrib.

 Can you visit Hagia Sophia if you don’t want to pray?